phillamb168/rh-github-prez/README.md

 Prerequisites
 -------------
+ - Create a Github Bot account.
+I created one with the username 'phillamb168bot' and appended '+githubbot' to my current email address.
+Add this account as a collaborator under your repo's access management.
+ - Create a Github Bot Token FROM YOUR BOT ACCOUNT.
+See [Github Token Creation](https://github.com/rtCamp/action-phpcs-code-review#github-token-creation) for more information.
  - Create a console account with [AWS](https://console.aws.amazon.com)
    - Your account will be provisioned with an AWS access key and secret.
    - Create an [EC2 Keypair](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:) as well.